HOFNER GUITAR PICKUPS

 amb9.jpeg - 42Kb

-Serial Numbers are the easiest method of arriving at an old Hofner's date of manufacture - that is providing it is a Selmer distributed guitar; the European and US market guitars didn't get meaningful serial numbers until 1976.
+Serial Numbers are the most accurate method of arriving at an old Hofner's date of manufacture - that is providing it is a Selmer distributed guitar; the European and US market guitars didn't get meaningful serial numbers until 1976.
 Alternatively, many early archtops have dates of body manufacture written under the table top, just so as to make it really difficult to read!
 You may be able to make an estimate if you can find dates on the control pots, assuming that they are still the originals of course, and if so, were fitted to the guitar soon after their own manufacture.
+Bear in mind that Hofner made guitar bodies in batches which may not have been assembled into completed guitars for months and sometimes years!
+Likewise, pot codes are not the date at which the guitar was assembled, and sometimes control consoles remained in parts bins for a long time before being built into a guitar.
 All a little tricky if an instant feel for a guitar's age is required!

 The main pickup types are listed out below with approximate dates of factory fitting: